vitaly-guzun/homelab/README.md

 The private custom-domain routes resolve to the Tailscale address of the shared `homelab-gateway` service.
 A public DNS record does not make these routes public: clients still need tailnet access, and Tailscale Funnel is not enabled.

+Linkding is the only workload that retains a Cloudflare Tunnel.
+The work route exists for a managed computer that cannot join the tailnet; it does not replace the private route used by tailnet clients.
+See the [Linkding access runbook](apps/proxmox/linkding/ACCESS.md) for the DNS, Access, and Tunnel sources of truth.

 ## Repository structure